ivan3939000/market-maker-whale-analysis/README.md

 - Statistical evaluation of detected directions
 - External cloud-based data analysis
 - Improved market phase filtering
-- Extended structural pattern classification
+- Extended structural pattern classification.

 ---

 ## Important Notice
 This project is strictly research-oriented.
-It is not a trading system and does not provide financial or investment advice.
+It is not a trading system and does not provide financial or investment advice.## Proof of Concept

+The system described in this repository has been tested on real market data.

+Practical confirmations exist in the form of:
+- historical market observations
+- real-time behavior consistency
+- experimental results

+Detailed examples and additional materials can be provided upon request.